Use the Library collections (click to open large image) scope to only search for items held by Monash University Library.

 Due to the system upgrade, log-in and password information might have changed for some users.

 Please use the information on the troubleshooting tab to update your log-in details.

 When accessing links within Search, resources maybe linking to secure (https://) or non-secure (http://) pages.
-You may see browser warnings or a blank page, typically on the View It tab, when accessing these types of resources.
+You may see an error message on your browser similar to the one below or a blank page, typically on the Online Access section, when accessing these types of resources.

 Make sure you can trust the content before overriding the security features of the browser you are using.

 There have been recent issues of some users getting blank screens when connecting to Search via Chrome or Firefox.
 These issues may be related to browser user profiles and we are currently working on finding the cause and a resolution.
 In the meantime here are a few options to work around the problem:

 #1 Preferred option: Browse in private browsing mode.

 Note that this URL can change when we do a server upgrade.